ItzARubix/ItzARubix/README.md

-Currently reading: The Alloy of Law by Brandon Sanderson.
+Currently reading: Shadows of Self by Brandon Sanderson.

 On the queue:
-1. Shadows of Self
+1. Bands of Mourning
-2. Bands of Mourning
+2. The Lost Metal
-3. The Lost Metal
+3. Elantris
-4. Elantris
+4. Arcanum Unbounded (I've already read Edgedancer, Eleventh Metal, Secret History, and maybe a few others, but the rest of AU I still need to read)
-5. Arcanum Unbounded (I've already read Edgedancer, Eleventh Metal, Secret History, and maybe a few others, but the rest of AU I still need to read)
+5. Secret Project 1 (Maybe?)

 So, I should start by saying that I'm not a programmer, or a CS enthusiast, or anything of the sort.
 Not anymore, anyways.
 I'm a physics student, an academic.
 I also do a lot of writing, both creative and video-essay-like.